timm/barelogic/README.md

 - William of Occum warned that
  _"Frustra fit per plura quod potest fieri per pauciora"_  (It is futile to do with more things that which can be done with fewer).
 - Aristotle told us _"Ἡ φύσις τῇ ἐλαχίστῃ ὁδῷ ἐργάζεται"_ (Nature operates in the shortest way possible).
-And the maths suports him.
+And the maths supports him.
- Nature optimize towards some goal (e.g. survival) and that means it must try  many different ways of doing things.
+ Nature optimizes towards some goal (specifically, survival) and that means it must try  many different ways of doing things.
-  Mathematically, this must be true:
+  Simpler ways (with less decisions) are more likely to
-    - Simpler ways (with less decision) will apply to more future similar problems
+      apply to more future similar problems
-      (because "similarity" means checker for fewer things)[^apply].
+      (because "similarity" means checking for fewer things)[^apply].
-    - Simpler things are easier to test if, for no other reason, it will be easier to find or make repeated similar events (again, since the fewer the choices, the easier it to find something like those choices)
+  Also, simpler things are easier to test if, for no other reason,
-    - On the other hand, more complex ways (that rely on more decisions ) struggle to generalize because any two decisions, even those from some same class, tend to be further  apart[^dist].
+      it will be easier to find or make repeated similar events (again, since the fewer the choices, the easier it to find something like those choices) On the other hand, more complex ways (that rely on more decisions ) struggle to generalize because any two decisions, even those from some same class, tend to be further  apart[^dist].

 [^apply]: In Euclidean geometry, decisions partition space into